LeToNode/Play2.0-CN-doc/detailledTopics/assets/Assets.md

 ```
 ## Etag support

-The `Assets` controller automatically manage **ETag** HTTP Headers.
+The `Assets` controller automatically manages **ETag** HTTP Headers.
 The ETag value is generated from the resource name and the file last modification date (if the resource file is embedded into a file, the jar file last modification date is used).

-When a Web browser make a request specifying this **Etag**, the server can response with **304 NotModified**.
+When a Web browser makes a request specifying this **Etag**, the server can respond with **304 NotModified**.

 ## GZip support